Weekly Market Pulse · Week 25 · 3 July 2026 · 2026 · YEAR OF THE REPRICING

 FlashpointStatusWMP Assessment

-Qatar LNG / Ras Laffan12.8 mtpa offline; 3-5yr repairStructural supply gap unchanged, independent of any deal.
+Qatar LNG / Ras Laffan12.8 mtpa offline; 3-5yr repairStructural supply gap unchanged; the soft Asian spot market is a demand story, not a supply fix.

 US-China TariffsPause expires mid-AugustSwing factor for copper and EM.
 Watch for extension.